vnik18/vnik18.github.io/index.md

 <ul>
               <li>01/2022: Our work "ADVIN: Automatically Discovering Novel Domains and Intents from User Utterances" was accepted at <i> ICASSP 2022 </i> in Singapore for oral presentation. </li>
-              <li>11/2021: Our work "What Matters for Shoppers: Investigating Key Attributes for Product Comparison" was accepted at <i> ECIR 2022 </i> in Norway for oral presentation. </li>
+              <li>11/2021: Our work "What Matters for Shoppers: Investigating Key Attributes for Product Comparison" was accepted at <i> ECIR 2022 </i> in Norway. </li>
              <li>08/2021: Our work "Open Intent Discovery from Natural Language Interactions" was invited for a presentation at the Sister Conferences Best Papers Track of <i> IJCAI 2021 </i> in Montreal (virtual) </li>
              <li>03/2021: I was a panelist at an <a href = https://amazonwsdm2021.splashthat.com/> <i> Amazon Science panel </i> </a> at <i> WSDM 2021 </i> in Israel (virtual)</li>
              <li>03/2021: Our work "FACE-KEG: Fact Checking Explained using Knowledge Graphs" received a <b>Best Paper Honorable Mention</b> at <i> WSDM 2021 </i> in Israel (virtual)! </li>